smheidrich/non-go-terraform-provider-assessment/README.md

 #### Graceful shutdown

-The RPCPlugin reference implementation (go-plugin) contains a [graceful plugin shutdown mechanism][goplugin-graceful-shutdown] not mentioned in the spec.
+The RPCPlugin reference implementation ([go-plugin][goplugin]) contains a [graceful plugin shutdown mechanism][goplugingracefulshutdown] not mentioned in the spec.
-I think the idea is just to shut down when the first (and only) client disconnects?
-Will have to experiment with this to find out more.
+The client triggers this on the server by making a [`plugin.ShutDown`][pluginshutdownprotobufspec] gRPC call, which is part of the "control" protobuf spec mentioned further above.

+*Non-Go difficulties:* 🙂 *Shouldn't be any.*

 #### RPCPlugin spec termination (`SIGKILL`)